AGTGreg/runium/docs/source/callbacks.rst

 If the task is unsuccessfull (an exception was raised) then the error argument will contain the exception object and success will be ``None``.

-Runs the callback after the task has been executed successfully or after an exception was raised.

 **Parameters**
     - **fn** -- The callable to be executed with success and error as its only arguments.